emurphy04/SD10-S3-SPRINT-1/JAVA/JavaDocs/readme.md

 5. Run the Demo Class to start the application from Demo.java

 ## Documentation
-- For detailed user documentation, see [USERDOCUMENTATION.md](user-documentation.md)
-- For detailed setup and running instructions, see [DEPLOYMENT.md](deployment.md)
+- For detailed System Documentation, see [SYSTEMDOCUMENTATION.PDF](systemdocumentation.pdf)
-- For development information, see [DEVELOPMENT.md](development.md)
-- JavaDocs can be found in the `JavaDocs` directory

 ## Class Diagram
 [Class Diagram](class_diagram.png) ->> add diagram